ldzoid/damn-vulnerable-defi-v2/README.md

 }
 ```

-In order to disable contract from offering flash loans, we need to break one of the 4 safety checks inside the function.
+In order to disable the contract from offering flash loans, we need to break one of the 4 safety checks inside the function.

 Particiullary interesting one: